Hi Tommo - here are three options you might want to consider

 World Expeditions - http://www.worldexpeditions.com/au/index.php?section=trips&id=199

-Possibly not the cheapest I'm sure, but three highly respected adventure travel companies. almost 8 years ago
+Possibly not the cheapest I'm sure, but three highly respected adventure travel companies. over 8 years ago

 My wife and did a 7 day budget Kilimanjaro climb with Paul Robert Shayo's company last year and I thought I'd give you some insights.
 We researched a BUNCH of budget operators and got references from a number of past hikers.